zjshi/gt-pro/README.md

 ### GT-Pro parsed output

-The GT_Pro parsed output file is also text-based and in the format of "tab-separated values" (tsv), which may be viewed using a text editor.
+The GT_Pro parsed output file is also text-based and in the format of "tab-separated values" (tsv), which may be viewed using a text editor or a spreadsheet program.

 It has eight fields as the following: